 - 1. Looked after and previously looked after children. (see note 2) - 2.
-Baptised Catholic children who are resident in the parish(es) of St John's, Bebington and St Luke's, Spital (see notes 3 & 10) - 3.
-Baptised Catholic children resident in other parishes. (see note 3) - 4.
-Any other children.
+Baptised Catholic children who are resident in the parish(es) of St John's, Bebington and St Luke's, Spital (see notes 3 & 11) - 3.
+Other Catholic Children (see note 3) - 4.
+Catechumens and members of Eastern Christian Church (see notes 4 & 5) - Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 6.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 7.
+Any other children (see note 3)